-Another social media route you can go down is creating click-to-WhatsApp ads on platforms such as Facebook and Instagram.
-When your customers are triggered by your ad, they can click on a button and get in contact with you directly through WhatsApp.
+Another social media route you can go down is creating click-to-WhatsApp ads on platforms like Facebook and Instagram.
+When your ad triggers your customers, they can click a button and contact you directly through WhatsApp.
 This will allow you to open up communication with your customer much faster, with the conversation being of real value.

-The examples of printed ads we discussed above can also be used just as easily in social ads.
-Just add the wa.me link or show a QR code and invite consumers to contact you via their favorite messaging channel.
+The examples of print ads we discussed above can also be used just as quickly in social ads.
+Add the wa.me link or show a QR code and invite consumers to contact you via their favorite messaging channel.